pubule/enterprise-cli/doc/TUTORIAL_GETTING_STARTED.md

 Welcome!
 This tutorial will teach you how to use Enterprise CLI to build modern enterprise applications.
 No prior experience with the CLI is required.

+> ⚡ **Updated for Enterprise Framework v2.0** - This tutorial uses the latest framework with advanced validation, typed events, and structured error handling.

 ## What You'll Learn

 By the end of this tutorial, you'll be able to: